Don’t Want Your Website Labeled As Not Secure?

 There is also an upward trajectory when it comes to adoption of HTTPS:

 - Over 68% of Chrome traffic on both Android and Windows is now protected

 - Over 78% of Chrome traffic on both Chrome OS and Mac is now protected

 - 81 of the top 100 sites on the web use HTTPS by default

 Therefore if your website is still HTTP, it’s already beginning to be part of the minority.

-Certain countries have high Chrome usage such as in South America where it can go as high as 74%.
-But whether your site targets a country whose adoption of Chrome is low, switching to HTTPS should still be a high priority.
+Certain countries have high Chrome usage, such as in South America, where it can go as high as 74%.
+But whether your site targets a country whose adoption of Chrome is low, switching to HTTPS should still be a top priority.